 “The Bounty Hunters – they came in search of paradise . . .”.
 Coconut and chocolate bars that offered ‘a taste of paradise’ . . . and a crafty butchers at scantily-clad birds.

-Unfortunately the little individual black card trays have gone from the Bounty packets these days . . . but the fact still remains that anything combining chocolate and coconut just can’t lose!
+The exotic coconut taste of Bounty arrived in 1951.
+Unfortunately, the little individual black card trays have gone from the packets these days . . . but the fact still remains that anything combining chocolate and coconut just can’t lose!

 Cadbury concoction of the sick-making variety.
 Coconut, caramel and whole cherries encased in milk chocolate – uuurrgh, no more for me, thanks.
 Lasted for about a year in the early 80s.

 From the US.
 A thick chocolate bar with air whipped into it.
 “Chocolate never tasted thick and light as Chocolite”.